South China Sea Arbitration: Other stances

-Indonesia made a comment on China's claim by saying that the features are rocks and cannot sustain life, effectively calling the Chinese claim invalid.
-The Philippines echoed Indonesia's claims, further stating that the islands belong to them through geographic proximity.
+In 2015 the Philippines offered to downgrade its claim over parts of the Malaysian state of Sabah in exchange for Malaysia to adopt a different position on maritime claims that could help strengthen Philippines' case in its arbitration against China.
+The proposed position however was considered to be against Malaysia's maritime interest, with the added risk of hurting the country's ties with China.

-Arbitration
+Arbitration process

+The arbitration tribunal formed on 21 June 2013.
+The Philippines presented its petition on 30 March 2014.
+The contentions in its initial petition disputed the nine-dash line's validity, China's environmental impact, and the legality of China's contact with Filipino vessels in the area.
+In 2015, the Philippines added contentions based on China's land reclamation projects.

-The arbitral tribunal convened a Hearing on Jurisdiction and Admissibility on 7 to 13 July 2015, rendered an Award on Jurisdiction and Admissibility on 29 October 2015, convened a hearing on the merits from 24 to 30 November 2015, and issued an inanimous award on 12 July 2016.
+Following China's issuance of its December 2014 white paper on lack of jurisdiction, the tribunal decided to address jurisdictional issues first.
+The tribunal convened a Hearing on Jurisdiction and Admissibility on 7 to 13 July 2015, rendered an Award on Jurisdiction and Admissibility on 29 October 2015, convened a hearing on the merits from 24 to 30 November 2015, and issued a unanimous award on 12 July 2016.

+The tribunal's November merits hearing proceeded without China's attendance.
+Because China did not participate in the arbitration, the arbitrators based their view of the Chinese position on China's 2014 white paper and letters sent to the tribunal from China's ambassador to the Netherlands.

 Hearings

 On 7 July 2015, case hearings began with the Philippines asking the arbitral tribunal to invalidate China's claims.
 The hearings were also attended by observers from Indonesia, Japan, Malaysia, Thailand and Vietnam.
-The case has been compared to Nicaragua v.
-United States due to similarities of the parties involved such as that a developing country is challenging a permanent member of the United Nations Security Council in an arbitral tribunal.

 On 29 October 2015, the tribunal ruled that it had the power to hear the case.
 It agreed to take up seven of the 15 submissions made by Manila, in particular whether Scarborough Shoal and low-tide areas like Mischief Reef can be considered islands.
 It set aside seven more pointed claims mainly accusing Beijing of acting unlawfully to be considered at the next hearing on the case's merits.
 It also told Manila to narrow down the scope of its final request that the judges order that "China shall desist from further unlawful claims and activities."

-The tribunal scheduled the hearing on merits of the case from 24 to 30 November 2015.

 Award on Jurisdiction and Admissibility

 On 29 October 2015, the PCA published the award by the arbitral tribunal on Jurisdiction and Admissibility for the case.
+The award favored the Philippines on most of its contentions.
 The tribunal found that it has jurisdiction to consider the following seven Philippines' Submissions.
 (Each number is the Philippines' Submissions number.)
 The tribunal reserved consideration of its jurisdiction to rule on Nos.
 1, 2, 5, 8, 9, 12, and 14.